eabdiel/python_portfolio/App12_Workbench_Launcher/Readme.txt

 the rest of the files are supporting files for the launcher.

-Note: Closing the file minimizes it to the system tray - to close simply close the program from the system tray or terminate it from our python terminal/IDE
+Note: Closing the tool minimizes it to the system tray - to close simply close the program from the system tray or terminate it from our python terminal/IDE